algosup/2023-2024-project-2-x86-retrogaming-team-3/Documents/funcSpecsTEMP.md

 | text | text | The player launches the game | the player | text | text | text | text | text |
 | text | text | The player pauses the game | the player | text | text | text | text | text |

+- ### 3) Functional Analysis

+Functional Diagrams each function addresses a use case